Category: A

 🏫 Education

-Education in Aurora is managed by the Airline Community School (ACS), which serves students from kindergarten through eighth grade.
-High school students typically attend schools in nearby towns.
-The community places a strong emphasis on education, with a higher-than-average high school graduation rate.
+Education in Albany is managed by the Orleans Central Supervisory Union.
+The town has a public elementary school, Albany Community School, which serves students from kindergarten through eighth grade.
+High school students typically attend Lake Region Union High School in nearby Orleans.

 🚧 Transportation